 The medicines formulary is a list of medicines approved for use in adults.
 It is used alongside other resources to ensure the safe and appropriate prescribing of medicines for patients.
 These resources include:

 - the British National Formulary

 - local, regional and national clinical and prescribing guidelines.

-For further information about individual medicines and the conditions they treat, please see the medicines A-Z on the NHS Choices website.
+For further information about individual medicines and the conditions they treat, please see the medicines A-Z on the NHS website.

 Access the medicines formulary

 You can access the formulary on the South East London Joint Medicines Formulary website.